jasonlam604/Stringizer/README.md

 ## Key Highlights

-- Built in Multibyte support
+- Built in Multibyte support, where applicable and possible
 - Chaining of functions
 - In some case removing the hassle of you trying to figure out the right regex solution